AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Related Work

-PTQ utilizes a small calibration dataset to determine quantization parameters, enabling rapid deployment on edge devices without requiring extensive retraining.
-This paper focuses on learning-based PTQ methods, which leverage optimization techniques to derive optimal quantization parameters, often outperforming static PTQ methods.
+Post-training Quantization (PTQ) utilizes a small calibration dataset to determine quantization parameters.
+Compared with quantization-aware training (QAT), it enables rapid deployment on edge devices without requiring extensive retraining.
 AdaRound~\cite{AdaRound} identifies the sensitivity of weight rounding and introduces an optimization technique to reduce overall model loss.
 BRECQ~\cite{Brecq} employs block reconstruction to strike a balance between cross-layer dependency and generalization error.
 QDrop~\cite{Qdrop} integrates dropout into the reconstruction process to improve the flatness of the optimized models.
 Despite their success, these methods are primarily designed for CNN-based models and face challenges when applied to Transformer architectures.
-In the domain of Transformer-based models, FQ-ViT~\cite{Fq-vit} improves granularity using powers-of-two scale and Log-Int-Softmax while maintaining hardware efficiency.
-RepQ-ViT~\cite{Repq-vit} eliminates parameter overhead in per-channel quantization by conducting reparameterization techniques to post-LayerNorm activations.
-ERQ~\cite{ERQ_PAMI,ERQ} minimizes quantization errors via ridge regression, while PTQ4ViT~\cite{Ptq4vit} employs a twin uniform quantizer to efficiently handle post-Softmax and post-GELU activations.
-While these approaches offer insights for mitigating challenges in SAM, they are not easily adaptable to learning-based PTQ, and the mask decoder architecture of SAM restricts reparameterization techniques.
-PTQ4SAM~\cite{PTQ4SAM}, the first PTQ method specialized for SAM, introduces bimodal integration and adaptive log quantization to address unique distribution challenges while maintaining hardware efficiency.
-However, it fails to achieve 4-bit quantization functionality, motivating us to explore additional constraints and propose novel strategies to further improve performance.